 What say you?
 What do you think is the best VST plugin?
 Did yours make the list?
 Do you have any suggestions, criticisms?
 Leave a comment below with VSTs that you'd recommend to others searching for professional plugins, with the name, vendor, and version number.
 Then add your reason why its your go to plugin.

-Otherwise, if you need any clarification or have any questions, leave a comment and I'll get back to you.
+Otherwise, if you need any clarification or have any questions, leave a comment and we'll get back to you.
 And don't forget to share this post with a friend or anyone you think will find this information useful.